JulianOzelRose/TRR-SaveMaster/README.md

 # Tomb Raider Remastered Savegame Editor
-This is a savegame editor for Tomb Raider Remastered.
-For the second trilogy, Tomb Raider IV and V are fully supported.
+This is a savegame editor for Tomb Raider I-III and IV-VI Remastered.
-Tomb Raider VI support is currently in BETA, you can find more information in the section below.
 With this editor, you can edit items, health, weapons, ammunition, statistics, and position.
 The Tomb Raider I-III portion of this editor is compatible with PC, PS4, and Nintendo Switch savegames.
 For instructions on how to download and use this savegame editor, scroll down to the section below.
-Additionally, technical details on reverse engineering both trilogies are included later on in this README.
+If you are interested in reverse engineering, there is a technical portion on the bottom section of this README.
 For a tool that allows you to transfer individual savegames between files, convert savegames to PC/PS4/Nintendo Switch format, and reorder or delete savegames, check out [TombExtract](https://github.com/JulianOzelRose/TombExtract).